 Body Pillow: You will absolutely want a body pillow.
 Body pillows help alleviate pressure all over your body and are so much easier to get comfortable with while trying to adjust to sleep.
 If you do not have a recliner, you will want a body pillow no doubt.

-Protein shakes: Keeping food down after surgery can be hard and you will be likely on tons of medications.
+Protein Shakes: Keeping food down after surgery can be hard and you will be likely on tons of medications.
 Keep hydrated, full, and with energy by taking protein shakes.
-OUR SUGGESTED ONES HERE
+This is a protein shake that we like.

-First Aid info: Items you will likely want to keep bedside are
+First Aid Items: Items you will likely want to keep bedside so you have them when you need them.

 - Stool Softeners